eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 For this route, whenever a tweet is deleted, we need to **also delete all comments that belong to this deleted tweet**.
 To do this, we use the `hook` middleware.

-Deleting a tweet is pretty straightforward so we will skip that and instead look at how the `hook` middleware is used.
+Deleting a tweet is pretty straightforward (if you are unsure, refer to [this](../basic/BASIC.md#delete-tweetsid-route)) so we will skip that and instead look at how the `hook` middleware is used.

 In the `tweet` document schema, before the model is initialised, we declare a `post` hook for the `findOneAndDelete` method.